Mjuliet/AWS-VPC--VIRTUAL--PRIVATE--CLOUD/README.md

 ###  VPC, Subnets, Internet Gateway and NAT Gateway.

-Let's uses a flight scenario to explain these concepts in a simple and relatable way.
+Let's use a flight scenario to explain these concepts in a simple and relatable way.

 VPC (Virtual Private Cloud)